-Sponsored Programs requires that the following elements be included in order for each named subrecipient to be included as part of a PI’s proposal to the sponsor.
+Sponsored Programs requires that the following elements be uploaded as one PDF attachment per subrecipient in Cayuse SP as Proposal Attachments in order for each named subrecipient to be included as part of a PI’s proposal to the sponsor.

 - Subrecipient Commitment Form.
 Note: if the subrecipient is another UC Campus the Multiple Campus Award (MCA) Commitment form must be completed instead of the UCD Subrecipient Commitment form.

 - Subrecipient’s SOW, including a clear and detailed description of the work to be performed, the proposed timelines, and deliverables.

 - Subrecipient’s Budget and Budget Justification, including the subrecipient’s direct and indirect costs, calculated in accordance with sponsor guidelines using the subrecipient’s approved F&A and fringe benefit rates, and verifying any committed cost sharing.

 - If the subrecipient does not have a current federally negotiated F&A rate in place they have the following options:

 - Use a de minimis F&A rate of 10% MTDC (***note: the 10% rate will apply to ANY subsequent subawards to this institution/organization until it obtains a Federally negotiated F&A rate or elects to negotiate an F&A rate with UCD); or

 - Negotiate an F&A rate with their Cognizant Federal Agency; or